TAMIUCEES/ML-DownScale_SMERGE_CEES/CEES_README.md

 > * Auto_Zonal_Stats:
 >      *  This program allows users to resample files, enabling raster file size conversion.

+> Additional:
-> *  The Zonal Statistics:
+> *  *MDR_layer_extractor_v1*:
->       *  This program calculates statistics on raster values within zones of another dataset.
+>       *  Through data slicing along specific variables and dimensions, the program extracts subsets from numerous multidimensional raster datasets, enabling the generation of a multidimensional raster layer from a given dataset.

 ---
 ---